sergicanet9/scv-go-tools/README.md

 Tools for building REST APIs in Go.

 ## Included packages
-- API/middlewares: provides Middlewares for panic recovering and JWT authentication & role-based authorization.
+- api/middlewares: provides Middlewares for panic recovering and JWT authentication & role-based authorization.
-- API/utils: provides JSON success/error responses with logs.
+- api/utils: provides JSON success/error responses with logs.
-- INFRASTRUCTURE: provides MongoDB and PostgreSQL connection functions and a generic implemention of the Repository interface for MongoDB.
+- infrastructure: provides MongoDB and PostgreSQL connection functions and a generic implemention of the Repository interface for MongoDB.
-- MOCKS: ... //TODO
+- mocks: provides mock creation functions for MongoDB and PostgreSQL.
-- REPOSITORY: provides an interface of the repository pattern with CRUD operations.
+- repository: provides an interface of the repository pattern with CRUD operations.

 ## Usage steps
 1. Create an empty repository and clone it.